 As my previous post about animal research into fat and disease shows, the tide has decisively turned and your vet needs to update their knowledge or your bird will suffer instead of recover from fatty liver disease.

 Finally, rather than wait for your bird to get Fatty Liver Disease from a high carbohydrate diet, switch over to a higher fat low carbohydrate diet.
 Either switch to a seed-based diet or feed a combined pellet and seed diet.
-Pellets are higher in carbs and seed is higher in fat, so there is a happy medium in there somewhere.
+Pellets are higher in carbs and seed is higher in fat, so there could be a happy medium in there somewhere.